-The threshods for the type of external scrutiny required were last amended in February 2015, the government announced the results of its consultation on charity and audit thresholds and related matters.
+The thresholds for the type of external scrutiny required were last amended in February 2015, the government announced the results of its consultation on charity audit thresholds and related matters.
 Its proposals were enacted via the Charities Act 2011 (Accounts and Audit) Order 2015, resulting in revised thresholds as follows:

-- The income threshold for charity audit increased from £500,000 to £1 million therefore giving more charities the option of having an independent examinsation as opposed to a statuatory audit. - The aggregate group income threshold at which parent charities should have group accountants audited was raised from £500,000 to £1 million in order to align it with the income threshold for individual charities: - The threshold for the preparation of group accounts was raised from £500,000 to £1 million; and - These changes were implemented with effect for charities with a period end ending on or after 31 March 2015.
+- The income threshold for charity audit increased from £500,000 to £1 million therefore giving more charities the option of having an independent examination as opposed to a statutory audit; - The aggregate group income threshold at which parent charities should have group accounts audited was raised from £500,000 to £1 million in order to align it with the income threshold for individual charities; - The threshold for the preparation of group accounts was raised from £500,000 to £1 million; and - The asset threshold remains unchanged (an audit is still required where the charity's assets are worth more than £3.26 million and it has income of more than £250,000).
+Although there was broad support for increasing one or both of these thresholds, in practice it is difficult for the government to do so at present given the way charity and other legislation is currently drafted. - These changes were implemented with effect for charities with a period end ending on or after 31 March 2015.